gpg/gpg4win/doc/README-BETA-en.txt

 Contents of this document:

 * Important hints for present version
-* Important hints for using S/MIME
 * Migration
 * Most important changes in Gpg4win 1.9 compared to 1.1
-* Most important changes in Gpg4win 1.9.11 compared to 1.9.9
+* Most important changes in Gpg4win 1.9.12 compared to 1.9.11

 Important hints for present version
 ===================================

 - Installation package ca. 32 MByte:
-  The tools curently contain comprehensive debug information.
-  This helps to analyse problems as they occur.
-  For version 2.0 this debug information will be skipped and the installation package is expected to shrink to 10 MByte or even less.

-- Manuals not updated:
-  The manual "Gpg4win for Novices" is not updated to the new tools yet.

-- Encrypt to self:
-  It is highly recommended to configure your certificates for OpenPGP and S/MIME so that emails are always also encrypted for yourself.
-  For this, enter the GnuPG configuration dialog of Kleopatra and insert the fingerprints of your certificates for "GPG for S/MIME: encrypt to user ID NAME as well" and "GPG for OpenPGP: encrypt to user ID NAME as well".
+  The installer isn't optimzed concerning package size.
+  It is aspired to shrink the size in the next time.

 - Using the Outlook Plugin "GpgOL":